- Off road parking

-There are three generous bedrooms all offering a calm and relaxing space after a busy day.
+There are two generous bedrooms all offering a calm and relaxing space after a busy day.

 There is an elegant, ground floor bathroom and outside is a walled garden and access to open countryside beyond the property.

-Three bedrooms: 1 x king-size double, 1 x ground floor king-size double, 1 x cabin style twin which is better suited to shorter adults or children.
-Ground floor bathroom with bath, shower over, basin and WC.
+Two bedrooms: 1 x king-size double, 1 x ground floor king-size double Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen with dining area with woodburner and views over stable yard.
 First floor sitting room with exposed timbers and magnificent views over open countryside.

 - Oil central heating with woodburner

 - Electric oven, microwave, fridge, washing machine, use of owner's tumble dryer and freezer in outside utility, dishwasher, TV with Freeview, video

 - Oil, power and starter pack for woodburner inc. in rent

 - Bed linen and towels inc. in rent

 - Two well-behaved dogs welcome at £20 per pet